War on I-4: Renewed series (2013–present)

-UCF was admitted to join USF in the Big East Conference in 2011 and was set to begin playing there in the 2013–2014 school year.
+UCF was admitted to join South Florida in the Big East Conference in 2011 and was set to begin playing there in the 2013–2014 school year.
 Conference realignment turned the Big East into the American Athletic Conference prior to the fall 2013 season.
 For the first time, both schools were part of the same conference, and the rivalry resumed as a regular conference match beginning with the 2013 season.

 Since 2013, the games have been scheduled for Thanksgiving weekend.
-In 2015, the game was played on Thanksgiving night, and in 2016, the game was played on the Saturday of that week,which will happen again for the 2022 meeting.
+In 2015, the game was played on Thanksgiving night, and in 2016, the game was played on the Saturday of that week, which happened again for the 2022 meeting.
 However, in most years it has been scheduled for Black Friday, the day after Thanksgiving.

 The 2022 football game was the last game scheduled between the teams because UCF left the American for the Big 12 Conference starting in 2023.
 As of now, no future games have been scheduled.